Msarker1/BlockWars/README.md

 ![ALT TEXT](https://github.com/Msarker1/spaceShooter/blob/master/Screenshot%20from%202018-10-11%2017-41-05.jpg)

+Specifications:
+ONLY TESTED AND RAN ON WINDOWS MACHINES.
+Works great!

-A space shooting game in development.This game is being developed with unity.
+3D space shooter type game, it was developed with unity.

 INSTRUCTIONS FOR WINDOWS: